 Confirming bug reports¶

 Unconfirmed bugreports are labeld needs confirmation to enable global filtering.
 Browse through the list, read the bugreports and try to reproduce the issues that are described.
-If neccessary, add missing information or logs, or improve the quality of the report by other means.
+If necessary, add missing information or logs, or improve the quality of the report by other means.
 Leave a comment stating your device, channel, build number and whether or not you were able to reproduce the issue.

-If you have write-access to the repository, you can replace the needs confirmation label with bug (to mark it confirmed) or invalid (if the issue is definitely not reproducable).
+If you have write-access to the repository, you can replace the needs confirmation label with bug (to mark it confirmed) or invalid (if the issue is definitely not reproducible).
 In that case it should be closed.

 If you find two issues describing the same problem, leave a comment and try to find their differences.
 If they are in fact identical, close the newer one and label it duplicate.